 - Most start with similar frames/chassis

-- Most trailer manufacturers were using frames built by the same 3rd party supplier, and axles and suspension from one of three different manufacturers
+- Many trailer manufacturers were using frames built by the same 3rd party supplier, and axles and suspension from one of three different manufacturers

 - Gas powered motorhomes are usually built on a Ford chassis

-- Most are made from a combination of steel frames, aluminum or wood wall framing with fiberglass or aluminum exteriors, and fiberglass or TPO roofing.
+- They are made from a combination of steel frames, aluminum or wood wall framing with fiberglass or aluminum exteriors, and fiberglass or TPO roofing.

-- Most use the same appliances and components made by third-party suppliers eg. water heaters, furnaces, air conditioners, awnings, steps, furniture etc
+- Most use the same appliances and components made by third-party suppliers.
+For example, water heaters, furnaces, air conditioners, awnings, steps, furniture etc

 - Many use offsite companies to make their cabinet doors

 - Insulation and underbelly materials are often the same products, from the same third-party suppliers.
 But interestingly, marketing brochure claims related to those materials can differ dramatically between manufacturers